DataFire/Integrations/integrations/generated/wmata_rail_station/README.md

 <tr>
 <td>RiderCost</td>

-<td>All-day cost per day for Metro riders.
+<td>All-day cost per day (weekday) for Metro riders.
 NULL when no all-day
 spots are available.
 For most stations, this value is identical to the NonRiderCost.<br>
 <br>